 Jazz in Madagascar - The project explores the importance of jazz in shaping Malagasy society.
 It takes a look at bands and musicians, historical and current stylistic developments, as well as characteristic performance venues and funding practices of Malagasy jazz.

 How does popular music negotiate the legitimacy of political violence, and how do political actors refer to violence in musical practices?
-South Africa’s historical struggle against Apartheid and its manifold popular music scene make it a suitable case through which the project explores how musicians, politicians, activists, and other actors address and utilize political violence in and through popular music.
+South Africa’s historical struggle against the racist system of Apartheid and the country’s vibrant music scenes make it a highly suitable case through which to explore how musicians, activists, politicians and wider audiences negotiate uses of political violence in and through popular music.